etcusic/etcusic.github.io/_posts/2020-11-02-many_to_many_relationship_b_t_tables_that_inherit_from_user_table.markdown

 ```

-**Alternative =>**  don’t set up the the explicit has_one portion of the user/tutor/student relationship, and just add belongs_to to the student & tutor tables/models.
+**Alternative =>**  Don’t set up the the explicit has_one portion of the user/tutor/student relationship, and just add belongs_to to the student & tutor tables/models.
 This will still keep the code pretty DRY, but I won't be able to access the relationship bidirectionally.
 So `tutor.user.name` will work just fine, but I can't do `user.tutor.resume`